CodeWithShravani23/FoodVilla/README.md

 ## 🚀 Features

 - Clean and modular React components
 - Responsive UI with modern styling
 - Dynamic restaurant listings
 - Optional filtering and sorting interface
+- Cart functionality using **Redux store**
+- Unit testing implemented with **Jest**
 - Ready to integrate with any RESTful API
 - Ideal for beginners to intermediate React learners

 ---

 ## 🛠️ Technologies Used

 - React.js
+- Redux (for state management)
 - Axios (for API calls)
 - CSS / Tailwind / Bootstrap (choose your style)
+- Jest (for testing the app)
 - Mock API / JSON-based data (can integrate with scalable restaurant API)

 ---